-Alternatively, you can create the Installation script by yourself using a text editor on your computer.
-But how to do this, it’s simple, Copy the following script and paste it into the desired text editor, then save the file with the file name “gpedit-enable.bat” and select file type – All Files.
+Alternatively, you can create an Installation script by yourself using a text editor on your computer.
+Copy the following script and paste it on the desired text editor, then save the file with the file name “gpedit-enable.bat” and select file type – All Files.

 Copt the following script: